Kumarsenthil123456/tradeboard-x/README.md

-# ⚡ TradeBoard X — AI Powered Smart Trading Dashboard
+# ⚡ TradeBoard X —  Smart Trading Dashboard

 > A production-ready full-stack SaaS platform for professional crypto, forex, and stock traders.
 Track, analyze, and optimize your trading performance.